Hermann Kanzler: Career

 After Pius IX refused the proposal to allow the Italian troops to enter Rome peacefully, Kanzler prepared for defense by proclaiming a state of siege.
 In a few days the walls were equipped with the available artillery and the city gates were buried.
 Troops stationed in the province were recalled and observation points were set up.

 A few hours after the attack on September 20, the Papal Army was forced to surrender, as both sovereigns wanted to avoid excessive bloodshed.

 After the taking of Porta Pia, at the age of 48, Kanzler's career was over; he decided to stay in Rome with his family, continuing to maintain the now honorific position of proministro delle Armi.
 After the death of Pius IX he declined a pension from the Italian government with dignity and lived in very modest financial conditions.

 Unexpectedly, in 1887, Leo XIII appointed him a baron, and this time Kanzler accepted: "A high title without the corresponding means to support it is a real burden", he wrote to a relative: "The title of Baron at least is more related to the my modest financial situation.
 The unexpected manifestation of the Holy Father is proof of the approval of the Holy Father of how the papal troops operated under my command”.

 The following year, suffering from a sore on his foot, Kanzler died, peacefully and with all religious comforts, surrounded by his family, including his son Rudolf who would become one of the most famous archaeologists of ancient Rome.
 His family went extinct, with the death of his nephew Angelo in the war in 1916.
-Today he rests among his Zouaves at Verano and on his tomb, a Roman-style strigilated sarcophagus, two words at the beginning of the epitaph say it all: "BONVS MILES".
+Today he rests among his Zouaves at Vöran and on his tomb, a Roman-style strigilated sarcophagus, two words at the beginning of the epitaph say it all: "BONVS MILES" ("a good soldier").